gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.Coupon.md

 > `optional` **coupon\_amount**: `number`

-- The amount based on cart value
+- The amount based on cart value.

 ***